 ÁRVC: What are your plans with this body of work you created in this sojourn?

 KL: I will be showing the work at the California Institute of Integral Studies (CIIS) this spring and hopefully again in the fall.
 I would eventually like to make it into a book and who knows what else!

-RVC: Well keep us posted here at Cranium, so we may continue to cover the development of this intriguing quest for your personal history, something I am sure is much more relatable than may appear a prima facie.
-You may share more than you know with your audience, especially us who are clearly the product of the generations of ethnic mixes in the New World.
+ÁRVC: Well keep us posted here at Cranium, so we may continue to cover the development of this intriguing quest for your personal history, something I am sure is much more relatable than may appear a prima facie.
+You may share more than you know with your audience, especially us who are clearly the product of the generations of ethnic mixes in North America and across the world.